opendaylight/docs/docs/user-guide/tsdr-user-guide.rst

 various data stores to be plugged in.
 The Data Aggregation Service aggregates time series fine-grained raw data into course-grained roll-up data to control the size of the data.
-The Data Purging Service periodically purges both fine-grained raw data and course-granined aggregated data according to user-defined schedules.
+The Data Purging Service periodically purges both fine-grained raw data and course-grained aggregated data according to user-defined schedules.

-We have implemented The Data Collection Service, Data Storage Service, TSDR Persistence Layer, TSDR HSQLDB Data Store, TSDR HBase Data Store, and TSDR Cassandra Datastore.
-Among these services and components, time series data is communicated using a common TSDR data model, which is designed and implemented for the abstraction of time series data commonalities.
-With these functions, TSDR is able to collect the data from the data sources and store them into one of the TSDR data stores:
+TSDR provides component-based services on a common data model.
+These services include the data collection service, data storage service and data query service.
+The TSDR data storage service supports HSQLDB (the default datastore), HBASE and Cassandra datastores.
+Between these services and components, time series data is communicated using a common TSDR data model.
+This data model is designed around the abstraction of time series data commonalities.
+With these services, TSDR is able to collect the data from the data sources and store them into one of the TSDR data stores; HSQLDB, HBase and Cassandra datastores.
+Data can be retrieved with the Data Query service using the default OpenDaylight RestConf interface or its ODL API interface.
+TSDR also has integrated support for ElasticSearch capabilities.
+TSDR data can also be viewed directly with Grafana for time series visualization or various chart formats.
-HSQLDB Data Store, HBase Data Store or Cassandra Data Store.
-Besides a simple query command from Karaf console to retrieve data from the TSDR data stores, we also provided a Data Query Service for the user to use REST API to query the data from the data stores.
-Moreover, the user can use Grafana, which is a time series visualization tool to view the data stored in TSDR in various charting formats.

 Configuring TSDR Data Stores
 ----------------------------